["learn"]

 Front view of the best refreshing Cosmopolitan cocktails

 Are you ready to feel like Carrie (Bradshaw) and co.?
 Then the Cosmopolitan is the drink you need to know.
 This American cocktail may have originated in the 60s, but it’s as popular as ever.
-Pretty and pink, it’s the perfect combo of vodka, cranberry juice and lime juice and the perfect drink to serve to get the night started.
+Pretty and pink, it’s a combo of vodka, cranberry juice and lime juice and the perfect drink to serve to get the night started.

 10. Manhattan